Home – Personal Injury – Hotel Injuries

 - Inadequate lighting

 - Step & Stairway Accidents – Steps and stairways are often the scenes of many slip and fall accidents.
 It is the responsibility of the hotel to provide adequate lighting in stairways and prevent an incident by properly maintaining these areas, especially during inclement weather.

 - Parking Lot and Garage Falls and Injuries

 - Elevator and Escalator injuries – Hotels have a duty to maintain the safety of their elevators and escalators.
 However, malfunctioning equipment and lapses in safety mechanisms occur frequently.
 Often leading to accidents involving clothing entanglements, elevator door malfunctions, falls from escalators/elevators, and inadequate safety measures.

-- BURNS – Jacuzzis, bathrooms, and kitchenettes can be the cause of severe burns to hotel guests.
+- BURNS – Heat and chlorine burns in places like jacuzzis, bathrooms, and kitchenettes can be the cause of severe burns to hotel guests.
 Hotels can easily prevent these types of injuries by monitoring their hot water thermostats and their chlorine levels.